radiatecode/laravel-permission-name-generator/README.md

 }
 ```

 > **PermissionGenerator** trait is optional.
-Because if no permissible title defined, then this package dynamically generate a title based on controller name, And routes can be excluded in the config file.
+Because if no group permission title defined, then this package dynamically generate a title based on controller name.
+Routes can be excluded in the config file in order to tell the package not to generate those routes as permission names.

 ## Get permissions names